Shubham-Thakur06/BabylonJs-Angular-App/README.md

 ## Features

-The 3D Geometry Interaction App boasts a range of features:
+The BabylonJs Angular App boasts a range of features:

 - **Draw 2D Polygons**: Use the Draw Service to make linear 2D shapes.